-Which tend to be cut to the higher degree of optical precision that reduces obstruction.
-Remember that there is a direct correlation between the precision of the hearts and arrows pattern, and the degree of obstruction visible under the table facet.
+Which tends to be cut to a higher degree of optical precision that reduces obstruction.
+Remember that there is a direct correlation between the precision of the hearts and arrows pattern and the degree of obstruction visible under the table facet.

 Crisper patterns of hearts and arrows result in reduced amounts of obstruction.